Fiddle (film)

 Fiddle is a 2010 Malayalam film directed by Prabhakaran Muthana starring Idea Star Singer fame Varun J. Thilak.
-It also has Jagathy Sreekumar, Ananya and Salim Kumar in pivotal roles.
+It also has Jagathy Sreekumar, Ananya, and Salim Kumar in pivotal roles.

 Story

-Fiddle is about a group of youngsters who are also students of the Music College, form an organization called Satkala Sangham under the leadership of Sandeep.
-They move from village to village doing programmes and help the needy and the poor with the money that they earn.
-On one such journey they happen to camp at a hill station called Ponmudi, where Sandeep and his friends get caught up in the mysteries surrounding the life of a girl named Gayatri.
+Fiddle is about a group of youngsters who are also students of the Music College, forming an organization called Satkala Sangham under the leadership of Sandeep.
+They move from village to village doing programs and helping the needy and the poor with the money they earn.
+On one such journey, they happen to camp at a hill station called Ponmudi, where Sandeep and his friends get caught up in the mysteries surrounding the life of a girl named Gayatri.